BBC Elstree Centre: Studio A

 66 × 62 metric feet within fire lanes.

 Part of the EastEnders studio facilities.
 It has an overhang in one corner with production galleries above, but these areas are no longer used.

 Studio B

 70 × 62 metric feet within fire lanes.

 Part of the EastEnders studio facilities.
 Like A, C and D, it has an overhang in one corner with production galleries above.
 The original gallery facilities have been modified into two separate production galleries for use on EastEnders, and both can control any of the studios on site (other than Studio D) plus the backlot.

 Studio C

 102 × 68 metric ft within fire lanes.

-Part of the EastEnders studio facilities.
+Formerly part of the EastEnders studio facilities.
 Like A, B and D, it has an overhang in one corner with production galleries above.
-The original gallery facilities have been converted into a switching and engineering area for BBC News' election broadcasts.
+The original gallery facilities were converted into a switching and engineering area for BBC News' election broadcasts.
 Studio C closed down in July 2024 and was sold to AXA and Oxygen Studios as part of a sale deal with BBC Studioworks.